-- C. Displacement of Domestically-Produced Vanadium by Imports Affects Our Internal Economy, but is Mitigated by Ongoing Actions - 1.
-U.S. Production of Vanadium is Well Below Domestic Demand
+- C. Displacement of Domestically-Produced Vanadium by Imports Affects Our Internal Economy, but Is Mitigated by Ongoing Actions - 1.
+U.S. Production of Vanadium Is Well Below Domestic Demand

 Between 2016 and 2019, the United States produced an annual average of 3.4 million kilograms of contained vanadium from primary or secondary production while importing 7.8 million kilograms of contained vanadium in the form of ferrovanadium, vanadium pentoxide, and carbides.
-Production capacity in 2020 remained insufficient to meet domestic demand, with non-conversion production capacity totaling of contained vanadium.
+Production capacity in 2020 remained insufficient to meet domestic demand, with nonconversion production capacity totaling [TEXT REDACTED] of contained vanadium.

-Domestic production capacity will greatly expand in the near future with AMG Vanadium's expansion in Ohio planned to open in 2021 with capacity to produce ferrovanadium with spent catalyst, and Gladieux's overhaul of their Texas facility expected to be completed 158 These additions will raise U.S. production capacity .
-Additionally, should vanadium prices increase sufficiently, Nevada Vanadium's Gibellini mine could begin production in 2023 with an estimated annual production level of 2.4 million kilograms of contained vanadium.
-159
+Domestic production capacity will greatly expand in the near future with AMG Vanadium's expansion in Ohio planned to open in 2021 with capacity to produce ferrovanadium with [TEXT REDACTED] from spent catalyst, and Gladieux's overhaul of their Texas facility expected to be completed [TEXT] REDACTED].
+158 These additions will raise U.S. production capacity [TEXT REDACTED].
+Additionally, should vanadium prices increase sufficiently, Nevada Vanadium's Gibellini mine could begin production in 2023 with an estimated annual production level of 2.4 million kilograms of contained vanadium.159

-2. Domestic Production is Highly Concentrated and Limits Capacity Available for a National Emergency
+2. Domestic Production Is Highly Concentrated and Limits Capacity Available for a National Emergency